 Because all early edition I prints once had these presentation sheets, a copy which retains its presentation sheet must have been printed during the 1930s.

 After his supply of presentation sheets was exhausted, Rakusan distributed subsequently reprinted copies loose or tipped onto plain paper.

 A limited number of leftover earlier printed copies of some designs on presentation sheets were still being distributed shortly after World War II, but by then most designs were only available unmounted.

 Absence of presentation sheets is not diagnostic of later reprinting because many early prints have subsequently been detached from those sheets.

-These same presentation sheets were used also for the Fan Series prints published during the same period.
+These same presentation sheets were used also for the simultaneously published Fan Series prints.

 36 Series and Fan Series prints have narrow margins because each of the copies has had the margins trimmed to fit within the presentation sheet wells – even those later 36 Series reprints which presumably never had presentation sheets.

 36 Series Signatures: The characters that form the signature are in black ink just above the red (or red-brown) seal and within the image area of the print.

 The only 36 Series occurrence of the single-name signature 篁子生, Kou-shi-sei, is on edition I of 101, the first print of the new series.